-The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1911.
-Originally the department offered only two-year Associate degree programs, but in 1988 added two four-year degree programs in Landscape Architecture and Horticulture.
+The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1910.
+Originally the department offered only two-year Associate degree programs but in 1988 added two four-year degree programs in Landscape Architecture and Horticulture.
 The department's evolution has combined theory with practice, continuing the tradition of blending art and science with practical experience.
 The department promotes the development of skills to solve major environmental problems in the urban, suburban, and rural landscape through an ecological approach to planning, design, development, and care of the land.
 Courses and programs are offered that utilize the 187-acre Ambler campus as both arboretum and laboratory for the work of faculty and students.
 Students use a state-of-the-art greenhouse, opened in Fall 2001.

-The Department of Community and Regional Planning, building on the traditions already established in the Department of Landscape Architecture and Horticulture and the Center for Sustainable Communities (See Special Programs and Facilities), develops skilled practitioners for the dynamic and growing field of planning in government, non-profit, and private sectors.
+The Department of Community and Regional Planning, building on the traditions already established in the Department of Landscape Architecture and Horticulture and the Center for Sustainable Communities (See Special Programs and Facilities), develops skilled practitioners for the dynamic and growing field of planning in the government, non-profit, and private sectors.
 Students develop an understanding of the physical and economic issues of planning, sensitivity to the social and environmental impact of planning decisions, and a knowledge of governmental structures as they apply to planning.
 The program places students on the front lines of efforts to create and maintain sustainable communities by providing students with a broad-based understanding and awareness of multi-dimensional land-use and planning issues.